moritzWa/ai-quote-finder/README.md

 ## Next tasts

+- [ ] check that everything works
+- [ ] simplify to make all files public by default
+  - [ ]store uploder id in file metadata
+  - [ ] only show delete option if owner
+  - [ ] in the dashboard add filter to only show "my files"
+- [ ] upload a bunch of files
 - [ ] change PDF view to show all pages
+- [ ] add more auth options
 - [ ] improve retriaval prompting
 - [ ] output page number in prompt reply
+- [ ] hide book PDF from public if not owner?
+- [ ] add a way to search n-all books at once
-- [ ] simplify to make all files public by default
+- [ ] promp suggestions to give ideas of what to search (good for onboarding)

 ## Getting Started